jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Bread/Buns, rolls and sweet breads/Stollen/Marzipan.md

 ---
 ## Directions:

-1. Toast the flour on low.
+1. (Optional) Toast the flour / ground nuts on low if they are raw (although it's traditional to use blanched raw).
 2. Off of the heat.
 Add the sugar and salt with a tiny bit of the liquid and store in the fridge up to two weeks.